<c:resource oid="11111111-2222-3333-4444-000000000000">

 (note that oid="88c95eb4-f2a3-4b63-b269-18696e52c03f" points to a shadow of this role → i.e. the group we are talking about)Now, when you assign this role to a user, an account for him will be created on a resource, and it will be a member of the given group.MidPoint allows you to avoid all these nuances by using its sophisticated mechanisms, namely:

 An object template is used to automatically assign a meta role to any role created.
 A meta role is used to create all the necessary assignments/inducements to that role.
-This leads us to the second step:
+This leads us to the next step of implementation.

 See samples/resources/ad/ad-resource-groups-advanced.xml, but do not import it at this moment, as we will import things in it stepwise.
-First, we create a meta-role that will do exactly the thing we did manually in the above step:
+First, we create a meta-role that will do exactly the thing we did manually in the above:

 Note that for the meta-role, item #1 is an inducement (as it creates assignments for any role that possesses this metarole) and item #2 is a second-order inducement (as it creates first-order inducements for any role that possesses this metarole).